nggit/docker-tty/debian-mate/README.md

 ```
 docker attach debian_mate
 ```
-Press *Enter* or *Ctrl-C* if the login prompt has not appeared / closed log.
+Press *Enter* or *Ctrl-C* if the login prompt has not appeared / blocked by the logs.

 Done.
 For emergency you can enter using:
 ```